qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Parameters
 ..........

-``Input layer`` [vector: line, polygon]
+``Input layer`` [vector: any]
-  Line or polygon layer to be dissolved.
+  Vector layer to dissolve.

-``Unique ID fields`` [tablefield: any]
+``Dissolve field(s)`` [tablefield: any] [list] Optional

-  Optional
+  Features sharing common value in all selected field(s) will be combined.

-  If features share a common value in all selected field(s) their geometries will be combined.
+  If no field is provided then all the features are dissolved in a single one.

-  Values in the output layer's fields are the ones of the first input feature that happens to be processed.
+  Returns one feature for each unique value combination in the field(s).
-  Returns one feature for each unique value in the field.
   The feature's geometry represents all input geometries with this value.

 Outputs
 .......

-``Dissolved`` [vector: line, polygon]
+``Dissolved`` [vector: any]
-  Output layer, either (multi) line or (multi) polygon.
+  Output multi geometry type layer.

 .. _qgissetzfromraster: